-Surrounded by the Baltic Sea and hundreds of islands on the one side and lakes and forests on the other, Helsinki has endless possibilities for a natural retreat are remarkably easily reachable from populated areas.
+Surrounded by the Baltic Sea and hundreds of islands on the one side and lakes and forests on the other, Helsinki has endless possibilities for nature trips are remarkably easy to embark on from populated areas.

 A national park less than one hour away from the center of a capital city is truly unique!
 The hiking trails and swimming spots in their natural state are well worth spending a full day.
 A longer overnight stay however is the way to go to get the best out of these lake highlands!